Skip to main content

 Defense in depth on payments

 Idempotency is the outer guard.
-POST /payments also protects the inner steps: the OTP is consumed atomically with the debit, so a failed debit (for example INSUFFICIENT_FUNDS) does not consume the OTP and the credential stays retryable.
+POST /payments also protects the inner steps: the OTP minted by POST /payments/otp/send (the trigger leg) is consumed atomically with the debit, so a failed debit (for example INSUFFICIENT_FUNDS) does not consume the OTP and the credential stays retryable.
 QR nonces are single-use; a replayed nonce returns CREDENTIAL_EXPIRED_OR_REPLAYED.
 Read Identity & Credentials for the credential lifecycle.

 Inbound provider webhooks are a separate contract

 The header rule above is the outbound contract: you calling Feddi.
 Inbound provider webhooks (a settlement notification arriving at Feddi) follow a separate contract.
-They carry no Idempotency-Key header and deduplicate on the provider's own settlement reference.
+They carry no Idempotency-Key header and deduplicate on the provider’s own settlement reference.
 Do not assume the outbound idempotency model applies to inbound delivery.
-See Events & Reconciliation for the verification contract.
+See Webhooks for the verification contract.

 Errors: typed string codes you branch on